brydr/loop-mania/assumptions.md

         * The trance has a 20% chance of occuring and has a random length between 3 seconds and 20 seconds.
     * A player with a **stake** deals 4 HP of damage to regular enemies (Slug, Zombie), but 16 HP of damage to Vampires.
     * A player with a **sword** does 8 HP of damage.
+    * A player with **AndurilFlameOfTheWest** deals 10 HP of damage to regular monsters and deals 30 HP of damage to boss monsters.

 ## Health Potions
 * A health potion restores the health of *The Character* to 200.